Thermal phase transitions of polymers - A102

 Behavior Regions[edit | edit source]

-Glassy – The polymer behaves as a stiff solid.
+Glassy – The polymer behaves as a stiff, elastic solid.
 Polymer chains are locked in their configuration with no mobility to re-orient themselves.

 Rubbery – Polymer softens and gains flexibility.
+It behaves as a viscoelastic material.
 Some mobility of the polymer chains is gained in amorphous regions.

-Liquid Melt – The polymer behaves with liquid-like fluid motion.
+Liquid Melt – The polymer behaves with liquid-like fluid motion (viscous material).
 Polymer chains loosen from their crumpled configurations and are able to move freely, re-orienting in configuration with each other.

 Melting Temperature (Tm)[edit | edit source]